ritik-paul/ritik/README.md

 # ritik
-This is my first git repository
+This is my first git repository. author- Ritik pal